gregorylmartin/Meraki-Digital-Standards/js/meraki-select.md

 #MDUTILS.selectBox

 - selectBoxName = the name of the select box
-- dataArray = the JSON object holding the data
+- data = the JSON object holding the data
 - onClick = the function to run when a user makes a selection
 - options = JSON object with all other params